Client Rights and Grievance Specialist

 Under the DMHAS Client Grievance Procedure:

-1. Written grievances are submitted to the provider’s Clients Rights Officer (CRO)
+1. Grievances are written complaints submitted to the provider’s Clients Rights Officer (CRO)

-2. Once the Client Rights Officer or designee receives a grievance s/he works with the person (and advocate if the person has one) to propose an Informal Resolution.
+2. Once the Client Rights Officer or designee receives a grievance s/he works with the individual (and advocate if the person has one) to propose an Informal Resolution

-3. If an Informal Resolution is not possible or if the person disagrees with the proposal, the CRO presents the grievance to the provider or facility’s Executive Official or designee for further review.
+3. If an Informal Resolution is not possible or if the individual disagrees with the proposal, the CRO presents the grievance to the provider or facility’s Executive Official or designee for further review.

 4. During the Executive Official or designee’s review, the person submitting the grievance can provide additional information and may be asked to meet the Executive Official or designee.
 The Executive Official or Designee then issues a written Formal Decision.

-DMHAS facilities and contracted providers have twenty-one (21) Calendar Days under the DMHAS Client Grievance Procedure to address a grievance unless an extra fifteen (15) Calendar Days is authorized for good cause unless the grievance is an Accelerated Grievance.
+Under the DMHAS Client Grievance Procedure, DMHAS facilities and contracted providers have twenty-one (21) Calendar Days to address a grievance unless an extra fifteen (15) Calendar Days is authorized in writing for good cause by the Executive Official or designee except when the grievance is an Accelerated Grievance under “Fair Hearing Regulations”.

 Accelerated Grievance: A client or patient of a DMHAS facility or